ManuelePasini/slides-markdown/slides/ioanninaSlides.md

 - **Area of Interest:**

-- Big Data and Data Platforms:
+- Big Data and Data Platforms
-    - from collection to exploitation;

 - Data architectures and methodologies for Digital Twins